booch/presentations/Fifty-Years-of-Ruby/README.md

         - Wanted everything to be inside Smalltalk
             - Hard to talk to DBs
       - C++ fit into the UNIX ecosystem
-4. Key ideas of OOP
+5. Key ideas of OOP
     - Message passing
     - Encapsulation
     - Polymorphism
     - picture of cells "communicating"
+6. Story about Ruby community learning
+    - Meta-programming overuse
+        - I did it myself (after deferring learning about it for a while)\
+        - I see most programmers do this
+        - As Noel Rappin says, you don't fully understand the boundaries of your tools until you overuse them
-5. Compile-time execution will continue to gain popularity
+7. Compile-time execution will continue to gain popularity
     - Today: you tell it what should run at compile time
     - Future: let the compiler run whatever it thinks is best
-6. Slide: XR, new Meta concept, Apple XR, Oculus, etc
+8. Slide: XR, new Meta concept, Apple XR, Oculus, etc
-7. Smalltalk is still used today
+9. Smalltalk is still used today
     - Heyday was the late 1999s
     - Many of the people moved to Ruby
-8. WYSIWYG
+10. WYSIWYG
-9. Make Headings stay at the top of the page consistently
+11. Make Headings stay at the top of the page consistently
-10. Fix colors in header/footers
+12. Fix colors in header/footers
-11. Add "RubyConf 2024" to title page
+13. Add "RubyConf 2024" to title page
-12. Make quotes look nicer
+14. Make quotes look nicer
-13. Add a header with the date?
+16. Add a header with the date?
     - or the title
     - or RubyConf 2024
-14. Create a thumbnail of the presentation
+17. Create a thumbnail of the presentation
     - `marp --image=png slides.md -o og-image.png`
     - generate slide-show with `--og-image=og-image.png`
     - or add `image: og-image.png` to marp.yml
-15. Makefile?
+18. Makefile?